mrwizardwizard/GNU-Linux-Configuration/etc/systemd/system/README.md

 Don't forget to set the device name "dev wlan0" (use ifconfig or ip address to find out).

-for cake, you can use flowblind if you only have one network connection, triple-isolate if you have multiple network connections opened simultaneously.
+for cake, you can use flowblind if you only have one network connection, if you have multiple network connections opened simultaneously, use dual-srchost for egress, dual-dsthost for ingress or triple-isolate for both ingress and egress (router traffic).

 **settxpower.service**